bttmly/perturb/README.md

 }
 ```

 This could skew metrics on kill rate since a single fix will kill both mutants.
-That said, I probably won't address this unless there is a more compelling reason.
+That said, it doesn't seem like a real problem so far.

 ## API
 ```js